2022 Argentina rugby union tour of Great Britain: Background

 It was Argentina's second tour of 2022 after the 2-test tour of New Zealand as part of the 2022 Rugby Championship, held in August and September.
-Argentina played six games, with 2 wins and 4 loses.
+Argentina played six games, with 2 wins and 4 losses.
 Their tour of New Zealand included a first ever win on New Zealand soil, by a score of 25-18 at Christchurch, which was the second win over the All Blacks and the first as visitor team.

 Their second test match in against New Zealand however, resulted in a crushing 53-3 defeat.